deduke-men-a-selanna/angel/English-Pronunciation.md

 [☞ Sound of ur](https://upload.wikimedia.org/wikipedia/commons/transcoded/0/01/Open-mid_central_unrounded_vowel.ogg/Open-mid_central_unrounded_vowel.ogg.mp3).

-`English vowels that sound similar:`
+**Therefore, the following vowels sound similar to each other in English.**

-    a                              all sound like     e   in   resto a, u                           all sound like     a   in   estudar a, ae, ai, ay, ea, ei, ey      all sound like     ei  in   lei aw, o, ou                      all sound like     o   in   moda ar                             all sound like     e in resto + r e                              all sound like     e   in   medo ee, ea, i, y                   all sound like     i   in   isso ei, ey, i, ie, uy, y, ye       all sound like     ai  in   reais ew, oa, oe, ow                 all sound like     ou  in   ouvir ia                             all sound like     ai in reais + a in estudar oo                             all sound like     u   in   uvas oi, oy                         all sound like     o in moda + i in isso ou, ow                         all sound like     au  in   aumentar ur                             all sound like     see remark above
+    a                              all sound like     e   in   resto a, u                           all sound like     a   in   estudar a, ae, ai, ay, ea, ei, ey      all sound like     ei  in   lei aw, o, ou                      all sound like     o   in   moda e                              all sound like     e   in   medo ee, ea, i, y                   all sound like     i   in   isso ei, ey, i, ie, uy, y, ye       all sound like     ai  in   reais ew, oa, oe, ow                 all sound like     ou  in   ouvir ia                             all sound like     aia in   caía oo                             all sound like     u   in   uvas oi, oy                         all sound like     oi  in   boia ou, ow                         all sound like     au  in   aumentar ur                             all sound like     ☞ see remark above
                                                       or: u in uvas + r

 Stressed syllables